donnaloia/email-campaign-service/README.md

 - manage email templates, email groups, email reciepents, and campaigns
 - designed to plug directly into a distributed or integrated system
 - built with performance and scale in mind
-- see it deployed in a distributed system here: [SendPulse](https://github.com/donnaloia/sendpulse)
+- see it deployed in an event-driven, distributed system here: [SendPulse](https://github.com/donnaloia/sendpulse)

 ## Tech Stack